cjfritz9/sean-the-bondsman/README.md

   </a>
 </p>

-> This is the source code for seanthebondsman.com/bailbondstopeka.com/topekabailbonds.com.
-This readme serves as documentation to any future developer that will work on the website.
+> This is the source code for https://seanthebondsman.com.
+This readme serves as documentation to any future developer that may work on the website.

 ### ✨ [Demo](https://development-topekabailbonds.netlify.app)